dl5214/reviews-management-system/README.md

 2. **Client-side Filtering**: All filtering done client-side for instant feedback.
 Server fetches all reviews once.

-3. **Status Tabs + Filters**: Status (All/Pending/Approved/Rejected) as primary tabs, with property/channel/rating as secondary filters.
+3. **Status Tabs + Multi-view**: Status tabs (All/Pending/Approved/Rejected) with property/channel/rating filters, plus Properties/Channels views for alternate navigation.

 4. **In-memory State**: Approval status stored in memory for demo.
 Production would use database.